sirkamar/AROLib/README.md

 required to add **_“#include <aro/core.hpp>”_** in their header or source files which will automatically include all the class files and related utilities belonging to aro namespace (referred to as the ARO Core).

-ARO Library namespaces correspond to folders on the file system.
-The folders contain the header files for all the classes and utilities categorized as belonging to a namespace.
-All users of the library are required to **_“#include <aro/core.hpp>”_** in their header or source files which will automatically include all the class files and related utilities belonging to aro namespace (also called the ARO Core).

 Header files in the library are typically named for the classes they contain or the utility they implement.
 Therefore, for example, one would use the statement **_“#include <aro/util/date.hpp>”_** to import the class `aro::util::Date` into a header or source file, or alternatively use the statement **_“#include <aro/util/all.hpp>”_** to import all the header